-Since inception, we have financed our business primarily through the issuance of equity securities, funding from strategic partners, government grants and rebates (including the research and development tax incentive income), revenue from services and product sales.
+Since inception, we have financed our business primarily through the issuance of equity securities, funding from strategic partners, government grants and rebates (including the research and development tax incentive income), revenue from services and product sales, and the loan discussed below.

-On December 19, 2013 we entered into a Credit Agreement which was subsequently amended in January 2015 (described below under the heading "Athyrium Credit Agreement") with lenders for a US\$25 million secured term loan.
+On December 19, 2013 we entered into a Credit Agreement which was subsequently amended in January 2015 with Lenders for a US\$25 million secured term loan.
 The term loan has a maturity date of December 19, 2018 and bears interest at 10.5% per annum.
-Interest payments are due quarterly over the five-year term of the term loan and, other than as described further below, we are not required to make payments of principal for amounts outstanding under the term loan until the maturity.
+Interest payments are due quarterly over the five-year term of the term loan and, other than as described elsewhere herein, we are not required to make payments of principal for amounts outstanding under the term loan until the Maturity Date (as defined below).
 Subject to certain exceptions, the term loan is secured by substantially all of our assets, including our intellectual property.
-For further details, see Notes to Consolidated Financial Statements - Note 16, Summary of Significant Accounting Policies - Borrowings - Athyrium Credit Agreement.
+As a major portion of our net financial assets/(liabilities) is denominated in USD, including the long term secured loan, the weakening of the AUD against the USD has resulted in a decline in our net financial assets.